Wan Mohammad Khair-il Anuar: Death

-Wan Khair-il Anuar was killed in an AS 350 helicopter crash near Sebuyau, Sarawak.
-He was travelling with several other government officials from Betong to Kuching on 5 May 2016 when the helicopter lost contact with ground officials.
+Wan Khair-il Anuar was killed in a helicopter crash near Sebuyau, Sarawak.
+He was travelling with several other government officials from Betong to Kuching on 5 May 2016 during election when the helicopter lost contact with ground officials.
 Debris were found near Batang Lupar river the following day.
-The tragedy also involved Tan Sri Dato' Hajjah Noriah Kasnon, the Deputy Minister of Plantation Industries and Commodities and member of parliament for Sungai Besar, Selangor.
+The crash also involved Tan Sri Dato' Hajjah Noriah Kasnon, the Deputy Minister of Plantation Industries and Commodities and member of parliament for Sungai Besar, Selangor.
 Wan Mohammad Khair-il Anuar's remains were flown back to Perak and he was laid to rest at the Al-Ghufran Royal Mausoleum near Ubudiah Mosque, Kuala Kangsar.

 His widow, Mastura Mohd Yazid who was picked by BN to re-contest the Kuala Kangsar by-election, had successfully defended the seat to succeed him as the new MP of Kuala Kangsar.